wmfs/tymly-website/docs/guide/README.md

 ### Role templates

+# :construction: Role templates are currently under construction, the below WILL NOT WORK! :construction:

 **As part of the User Research work that leads to the configuration of a Tymly Blueprint, many roles (and the scope of their interaction) within a digital service will be captured.**

 Such considered analysis is often gold-dust, and certainly worth holding onto and making the most of.